 The Best Travel Snacks for Kids

-If you’re travelling during the day and especially over a meal-time, pack food items that will fill hungry tummies.
+If you’re traveling during the day and especially over a meal-time, pack snacks that will fill hungry tummies.
 And be sure to pack a selection of your choice of bite-sized snacks for toddlers and older kids.

 We’ve had great success with foods that our kids love: cold pizza, cheese, and fresh fruit.
-We’ve made sandwiches filled with Nutella, peanut butter and other nut butters, and mashed avocado sandwiches on firm, whole-grain bread.
+We’ve made sandwiches filled with Nutella, peanut butter and nut butters, as well as mashed avocado sandwiches on firm, whole-grain bread for easy road trips snacks.
 Home-made cheese quesadillas are big winners too.

 Favorite Healthy Snacks for Kids

-Here’s a list of some of our favorite road trip snack ideas and food items – perfect to enjoy on the road or at 30,000 feet.
+Here’s a list of some of our favorite trip snacks for kids – perfect snacks for road trips or to enjoy at 30,000 feet.

 Don’t pack these foods